-Which payment processing platform you run with may not seem to matter much — after all, it’s often a matter of pennies on the dollar.
-But the fees charged by payment processors can add up over time, especially as you jump through all the hoops necessary to scaling your e-commerce business.
+Do you think that choosing a payment processor comes down to pennies on the dollar?
+Think again.
+Payment processor fees from companies like Stripe, PayPal, and Square will add up over time.
+It’s especially true as you jump through all the hoops to scale your ecommerce business.
 The difference between 3.5% and 2.9% processing fee, for example, would add up to $6,000 for a company running with $1m+ in revenue.

 “Amazon and retail ecommerce is a complicated business model because of inventory and the cash flow required to support it,” writes Cyndi Thomason at Practical Ecommerce.
 By choosing the right payment processor for your growth, you can remove the process from your list of worries.